lakefox/p2p-network/README.md

 The network is self healing so when a player disconnects the server sends out a message to all the players in the room and they will automatically reconnect keeping the network running.

+# Demo

+Go to [pnm.lakefox.net](pnm.lakefox.net).
+This will connect you to LOBBY: m, ROOM: m, you will connect to everyone that opens this demo up.

 # How to use it?
 (Node.JS)

 ## Downloading